Best Horizontal Carry Knives – Continuous Update

 The Off-Grid Hoglet in it's kydex sheath set up for scout style horizontal carry.

 The cleaver style blade of the Hoglet is made from Off-Grid’s very capable Cryo D2 steel.
-This steel offers good edge retention and toughness and a moderate price.
-I prefer it to S30V for survival or hard use knives, because it is easier to sharpen and less likely to chip when doing actual work.
-It is also less expensive.
+This steel offers good edge retention and toughness at a moderate price.
+It’s become one of my favorite steels for hard-use because it just keeps cutting through abuse.

 About the Sheath